SamSaffron/lru_redux/README.md

 # LruRedux

-An efficient thread safe lru cache
+An efficient thread safe lru cache.

+Lru Redux uses a Hash/Double link list backed storage to keep track of nodes in a cache based on last usage.

+This provides a correct and well specified LRU cache, that is very efficient.
+Additionally you can optionally use a thread safe wrapper.

 ## Installation